Review and road test of the BMW 2 Series Active Tourer 225xe

-Like all Plug-in hybrid models, this 225xe quite legally distorts the official NEDC New European Driving Cycle tests that produce the fuel and CO2 figures the industry depends upon.
-This is managed through the simple expedient of beginning the test fully charged, which means that this car will go for up to 25 miles before it uses any fuel at all.
-Hence the official figures it generates - 113mpg on the combined cycle and 57g/km of CO2.
+Like all Plug-in hybrid models, this 225xe quite legally distorts the official WLTP Driving Cycle tests that produce the fuel and CO2 figures the industry depends upon.
+This is managed through the simple expedient of beginning the test fully charged, which means that this car will go for up to 32 WLTP-rated miles before it uses any fuel at all.
+Hence the official figures it generates - up to 166.2mpg on the WLTP combined cycle and up to 38g/km of CO2 (WLTP).
 Will you as an owner get anywhere near this kind of return in real life?
 No. Will the car prove more affordable to run than the comparable 218d and 220d diesel versions?
 Quite possibly.

 It really all depends on the kind of driving you do.
 High mileage owners and those without access to a garage will dismiss the prospect of 225xe ownership out of hand but if you don't have these constraints and don't cover more than 20 miles a day as part of your commute, then this car could make a lot of sense.
 Buy the optional BMW I Wallbox - as all owners inevitably will - and the car can be recharged in 2hours 20 minutes.
 Plus it generates a BIK tax liability of just 7%.
 Makes a lot of sense.